coderarjob/coderarjob.github.io/_posts/howto/2022-02-08-YouCompleteMe.md

 ### Build the YCM library.

 {% highlight bash%}
+$ # Install build requrements
 $ apt install build-essential cmake vim-nox python3-dev
+$ # Go to the directory where VIM plugin was installed.
+With Vundle it is here.
 $ cd ~/.vim/bundle/YouCompleteMe
+$ # I am building for Java and C language support.
+See YCM documentation for all the options.
 $ ./install.py --clangd-completer --java-completer --verbose
 {% endhighlight %}